JefoGao/Resource_Generalized-Linear-Models/README.md

 TSS = ESS + RSS
 $$

 $R^2$ is defined to be $ESS/TSS = 1-RSS/TSS$ – i.e., the proportion of the data-variance that is explained by the model.
-It is a number between 0 and 1, where 1
+It is a number between 0 and 1, where 1 means a perfect fit, and 0 means no fit at all.
+It can also be used to compare models.
+Since adding variables to the model can only increase the $R^2$, there’s also an “adjusted $R^2$” which penalizes using too many predictors.

+We can devise a statistical test under a null hypothesis that all (or some) of the predictor coefficients are actually equal to 0 (i.e., the predictor doesn’t affect the response, and should not be included in the model).
+This is the F-test (because the statistic we devise follows the F distribution).
+For checking the null hypothesis that none of the predictors should be in the model, the statistic is:

+$$
+F=\frac{ESS}{(p+1)−1}/\frac{RSS}{n−(p+1)} \sim F_{p,n−p−1}
+$$

+The denominators in each part are the relevant Degrees of Freedom (DF).
+The RSS divided by its DF is also called Mean Squared Error (MSE).
+The test of significance is if the probability of getting the value of the statistic or higher is below some p. value or not.

+For checking the null hypothesis that some of the predictors shouldn’t be in the model, we essentially compare “nested” models:

+Model A: μ=β0+β1x1Model B: μ=β0+β1x1+β2x2

+The statistic here is:

+RSSA−RSSBDFA−DFBRSSBDFB∼FDFA−DFB,DFB

+It can be used to select a set of predictors that should be included in the model.
+Though the order in which we test might give different results of significance.
+There are different automatic procedures that utilizes this F-test to select the predictors.
+This is called Stepwise Regression.

+If we want to compare non-nested models, then the AIC or BIC can be used: these are measures that calculate some function of the RSS + penalization for the number of predictors/covariates in the model.

+AIC:nlogRSSn+2⋅(p+1)BIC:nlogRSSn+logn⋅(p+1)

+BIC usually penalizes more than AIC, and hence will tend to select models with fewer predictors.
+In both cases, a lower score is better.